If this were a scene from a movie starring your business venture, you'd want to watch it over and over again.

 Discounts are big factors in determining why customers go out of their way to buy products or subscribe to offers on an on-going basis from businesses.
 Discounts draw new customers to businesses and encourage them to try out products, driving sales and profitability in the process.

 Businesses have increasingly taken advantage of the potential to grow revenues by running discount promotions.
+And according to Statista, 60% of U.S. consumers say discounts are more important to them while shopping online since the start of the Coronavirus pandemic.

 Are discounts a good strategy for subscription businesses?